|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Crunchy, tangy, hot, and sweet flavors combine to make papdi chaat delicious to eat as a snack or a great alternative to a meal.
 Also known as papri chaat or paapri chaat, it is a popular fast food served in northern India, Bangladesh, and Pakistan.
 Papri refers to the wafers, and the word chaat is used for several snacks and fast food meals.
 In Hindi, chaat means "to lick."
 So it's understandable why this is such a finger-licking-good dish!

 - For the Papdi Dough

 - 1 teaspoon onion seeds

-- Vegetable, canola or sunflower cooking oil to deep fry
+- Vegetable oil (or canola or sunflower cooking oil, to deep fry)

 - 2 large tomatoes (very finely chopped)